 It is important to consistently measure our progress and stay accountable to the vision outlined in this Strategic Plan.
-While there are a total of 17 measurable objectives in all five strategic focus areas (which are captured in one table on pages 23-24), they fall into five categories of information we will track over the next five years, including:
+While there are a total of 14 measurable objectives in all five strategic focus areas (which are captured in one table on pages 22-23), they fall into five categories of information we will track over the next five years, including:

-- Partners: To determine the breadth of the movement, we will track the overall number of our partners, as well as the types of partners.
-We will also develop a system to capture the level of engagement of partners in advancing Safe Routes to School. - Individuals: To assess the public's awareness and involvement with Safe Routes to School, we will develop a system to track individuals' familiarity with Safe Routes to School and their level of engagement in advancing Safe Routes to School. - Funding: To assess government funding leveraged for Safe Routes to School infrastructure and programs, we will collect the annual funding levels for federal, state and local contributions, each state's obligation rates for federal funds and track the National Partnership's annual budget. - Policies: To ascertain the changes in key state policies affecting the ability of children to safely walk and bicycle to schools, we will track the size, reach and achievements of the state network project.
-We will specifically inventory state policies on low-income communities and communitycentered schools. - Research: To capture progress in filling any gaps in the research base for Safe Routes to School, we will track progress on setting and implementing national standard evaluation measures and the publication of studies that include evidence-based outcomes.
+- " Partners: To determine the breadth of the movement, we will track the overall number of our partners, as well as the types of partners.
+We will also develop a system to capture the level of engagement of partners in advancing Safe Routes to School. - " Individuals: To assess the public's awareness and involvement with Safe Routes to School, we will develop a system to track individuals' familiarity with Safe Routes to School and their level of engagement in advancing Safe Routes to School. - " Funding: To assess government funding leveraged for Safe Routes to School infrastructure and programs, we will collect each state's obligation rates for federal funds and track the National Partnership's annual budget. - " Policies: To ascertain the changes in key state policies affecting the ability of children to safely walk and bicycle to schools, we will track the size, reach and achievements of the state and local policy or funding changes that support Safe Routes to School and healthy community design, inclusive of Safe Routes to School funding, shared use, Complete Streets and school siting. - " Research: To capture progress in filling any gaps in the research base for Safe Routes to School, we will track progress on setting and implementing national standard evaluation measures and the publication of studies that include evidence-based outcomes.